 The remuneration committee works on the basis of a set of "Instructions for the remuneration committee" adopted every year by the Board of Directors and reports back to the Board on the results of its work.
-The remuneration committee comprised Torgny Hellström (Chair) and Kent Hansson until the AGM on 23 May 2018, when Erik Fällström replaced Kent Hansson.
-The committee held five meetings during the year.
+The remuneration committee was comprised of Torgny Hellström (chair) and Erik Fällström until the EGM on 30 August 2019, after when Torgny Hellström was replaced by Jörgen Durban as a member of the Remuneration Committee, and Erik Fällström became Chairman.
+The committee held two meetings during the year.